GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Description

-Perform a series of controlled tests to see how the new prompt variant performs.

 > Note: If using the **Genkit Developer UI**, navigate to the *chatFlow* in the flows section of the left nav.

 **chatFlow** uses several other flows to create a complex AI workflow.
-First, let's orient ourselves to where vector-search comes into play.
+First, orient yourselves to where vector-search comes into play.

 - Where does document search happen in the **chatFlow**?
 - Where are the results of that document search used?
 - Find the corresponding code
   > **Hint**: Both the prompt and the flow include the term "docSearch" in them

-Now let's do some comparative analysis of the existing version and the new version of the prompt.
+Do some comparative analysis of the existing version and the new version of the prompt.

 - **Baseline Test (Mixed Search)**: Establish baseline performance for the existing mixed search.
   - Run the following queries and note down the results: